 The top three treatments chosen by my male patients are:

-- Botulinum toxin – generally focusing on the forehead to help them appear younger and less stressed
+- Muscle relaxing injections – generally focusing on the forehead to help them appear younger and less stressed

 - Tummy fat reductions – the methods I opt for are generally E Lipo and Intra lipotherapy